GlobalSport/state-decorator/README.md

 ## Error testing

-When testing an action there are 3 possible scenarios

 ### Managed error

 If an error is triggered during the action and this error was managed (in _errorEffect_, _errorSideEffect_ or _getErrorMessage_) then the action promise will be _resolved_.